This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 Where to stay in Bend

 I’d highly recommend staying somewhere that allows you to walk to as many in-town locations as possible and allows you to get on the freeway easily for the out-of-town experiences.

-We absolutely adored our Airbnb location in Old Bend.
+We absolutely adored our 1-bedroom rental in Old Bend.
 We could walk to downtown, the river, parks, a dozen breweries, and tons of restaurants within 15 minutes.
 It was pet friendly,economical for a long-term stay, and also easy to get onto highways going all directions within minutes.
 Unfortunately, it looks like it’s no longer available to rent, but Bend has plenty of other beautiful short-term rentals.

 The best things to do inside Bend city limits